 Implementing Semantic Schema Markup

-When you link and define the relationships between different entities using Schema Markup, you are effectively building a knowledge graph, which is a powerful tool for helping AI programs and algorithms understand the content on your page.
+When you connect the entities on your site using Schema Markup, you are effectively building a reusable knowledge graph, which is a powerful tool for helping AI programs and algorithms understand the content on your page.
 This can help them present more accurate and relevant search results to users who are searching for things with specific attributes.
+Your knowledge graph is also a marketing data layer that can be used to ground and train LLMs to further your AI initiatives.

 Access to a Schema Markup Expert and Resources to Manage Your Schema Markup